 Designing a sales commission policy and associated commission operating system to remunerate staff for sales performance is complex.
 Designing a scheme that incentivises, at the same time as being fair to all, is complicated – some would say impossible.

 This blog considers some of the thinking that should go into incentive design.
 It’s a start, but it’s by no means the whole picture.

-Sales commission embraces two of the 10 economic principles: firstly that people respond to incentives and secondly that the cost of getting something is what you must give up in order to get it.
+Sales commission embraces two of the 10 well-established economic principles: firstly, that people respond to incentives and secondly that the cost of getting something is what you must give up in order to get it.
 These principles hold that people make decisions by comparing costs and benefits and that their behaviour is conditioned by likely favourable payoffs.

 The first principle suggests that an employee who is offered a financial incentive to achieve a certain outcome will adjust his or her behaviour towards activities that contribute to that outcome.

 Taken in isolation, this principle is almost perfect in its simplicity.
 If a manager wants a salesperson to achieve an order intake of £500k, he or she need only offer an incentive – a commission – of say £5k.
 The assumption is that this will have the necessary effect of making the salesperson direct their energy to achieve what the manager wants.
 By offering a commission on sales achieved, the assumption is that the salesperson’s behaviour will change.
 It’s the most basic type of performance-related pay.